SwiftPackageIndex/PackageList/README.md

 # The Swift Package Index

 Adding a new package to the Swift Package Index is straightforward.
-Every package indexed by this site comes from a master list of repositories, stored in a [publicly available JSON file](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json).
+Every package indexed by this site comes from the list of package repositories, stored in a [publicly available JSON file](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json).
 To add a package to the index, add the URL of the repository to that file.

 ### Adding packages to the Swift Package Index